 Hike to the Historic Watch Tower

-The tropical jungles surrounding the beaches have plenty of trails, most laid out by the locals for a commute that gives a peek of the richness of the forest life.
+The tropical jungles surrounding the beaches have plenty of trails, most laid out by the locals for a commute that gives a peek at the richness of the forest life.

 Editor’s note: The Mystical Hanging Coffins of Sagada – North Philippines

 Bluewater Sumilon Resort has a restaurant that serves excellent food including the Filippino, continental and other cuisines.
 If you enjoy seafood, order lunch at their restaurant and picnic at the beach, savouring the delicious delicacies.